 I wrote to him:

 “This is a move that has no downside, in my view.
 If you die in this current course of this illness then you and your wife will have all their wonderful support.
-If you get better and no longer qualify for hospice care then you will have had their support when you needed it and can always come back.”
+If you get better and no longer qualify for hospice care then you will have had their support when you needed it and they can always come back.”

 I thought it was interesting that he did not know you can leave a hospice program and come back in.
-This way he can still have hope for improvement but if things to not get better he will have all that support, hopefully for months.
+This way he can still have hope for improvement but if things do not get better he will have all that support, hopefully for months.

 There is no downside to hospice.